 Knowing how to clean grease from a cooker hood filter is essential:

-- Remove the filter – most slide or click out easily
+- Remove the filter – most slides or clicks out easily.

 Dishwasher cleaning may be possible, but frequent cycles can dull the finish.

-Charcoal filters are not washable and need replacing every 3-6 months as they trap odours but become less effective over time.
+Charcoal filters are not washable and need replacing every 3-6 months as they trap odours but become less effective with use.

 How to Clean a Metal Mesh Cooker Hood Filter